-Our son was about 2.5 months old the first time we took him to the beach when we were visiting West Ocean City, Maryland.
-At that age, the first beach trip was more about trying to get at least one cute picture of him by the water (while simultaneously worrying about him getting too much sun) than anything else.
+Our son was about 2.5 months old the first time we took him to the beach when we were visiting family in West Ocean City, Maryland.
+At that age, the first beach trip was more about trying to get at least one cute picture of him by the water more than anything else.
+(While simultaneously worrying about him getting too much sun.)
 We also quickly learned that sometimes it can take more time to get ready to go to the beach with a baby than the amount of time you’re actually there.

-Beach vacations are a great way to ease into traveling with a baby, though, since it’s something relaxing for the whole family to enjoy.
-(At least as relaxing as vacation with a baby can be!)
-All that effort put into a beach trip is totally worth it when you see your little ones wrinkle their nose the first time they feel sand, or squeal with excitement when their toes splash in the waves, or suddenly become aware of all those cute little birdies around them.
+Beach vacations are a great way to ease into traveling with a baby, though.
+It’s something the whole family can enjoy, and it can actually be relaxing if you do it right.
+At least, as relaxing as vacation with a baby can be!
+All that effort put packing for a baby at the beach is totally worth it when you see your little ones wrinkle their nose the first time they feel sand.
+Or squeal with excitement when their toes splash in the waves.
+Or suddenly become aware of all those cute little birdies around them.

-Read below for the tips and products we swear by after multiple trips (and trial and error) to the beach with our little guy.
+Read below for the tips and products we swear by after packing for multiple family beach trips- often through trial and error!

-Toddling Traveler participates in the Amazon Affiliate Program, which means we may earn a small commission for any items purchased through our links at no charge to you.
+Disclaimer: Toddling Traveler participates in the Amazon Affiliate Program.
+That means we may earn a commission qualifying purchases through our links at no charge to you.

-Tip # 1: More coverage is better when it comes to baby beachwear.
+More coverage is better when it comes to baby beachwear

 - A one piece swimsuit with UPF 50+ is a must for younger babies.
 Yes, one piece swimsuits can be a total pain for diaper changing, but they’re a huge help in preventing their stomachs and backs from being exposed to the sun.
 Once our son was about 12 months old we started easing up and doing more 2 piece swimsuits with bottoms and a top.

-- These water shoes are a great purchase when your baby starts walking or pulling himself up.
+- These water shoes for babies are a great purchase when your baby starts walking or pulling himself up.

-- This hat that ties is the best for any outdoor activity with a baby.
-We love it so much that we bought it in two colors in the next size up.
-The best part is that it actually stays on our son’s head to protect him from the sun without having to attempt to put sunscreen on his head.
-(Because that doesnt sound fun for anyone.)
+- This hat that ties is the best sun hat for baby.
+We loved it so much that we bought it in two colors in the next size up.
+The best part is that it actually stays on our son’s head to protect him from the sun without having to put sunscreen on his head.

 - I’m also a huge fan of baby sunglasses, which may just be because our little guy actually likes wearing them.
 These babiators with the sunglass strap in the back are great to help keep them on.
 (And it doesn’t hurt that they come with a 1 year warranty!)